Albert Tissandier: The Zénith

 A few years later, the two brothers ascended in another hot air balloon, this one called the Zénith.
 On 23 March and 24 March 1875 they flew from Paris to Arcachon, on the other side of the country, near Bordeaux, a total distance of 600 km (400 mi).
 During this ascent, he drew the countrysides below as naturally as possible.
 He also observed that when the moon passed above the clouds, the upper surface of the clouds shimmered like a lake, and recorded this in a drawing (left).

-Only a few days after this ascent, on 15 April at 11:35 AM, the Zénith went up again, this time with only Gaston Tissandier, Joseph Croce-Spinelli and Théodore Sivel with the goal of reaching an extreme height in order to continue their observations.
-They were able to reach the unheard of altitude of 8,600 m (28,000 ft).
+Only a few days after this ascent, on 15 April at 11:35 AM, the Zénith went up again, this time with only Gaston Tissandier, Joseph Crocé-Spinelli and Théodore Sivel with the goal of reaching an extreme height in order to continue their observations.
+They were able to reach the magnificent altitude of 8,600 m (28,200 ft).
 The latter became victims of their devotion to science dying from asphyxiation from the thin air.
 Gaston Tissandier himself became deaf and struggled with the problem for the rest of his life.